flylai/WebServer/README.md

-# WSX - A Simple WebServer written in Java
+# WSX - A simple WebServer written in Java

 A multi-thread webserver, based on NIO and simplified HTTP/1.1 protocol is supported.